 CAUSES OF CHRONIC PAIN

 Chronic pain may develop as a result of several different conditions, including:

 - Injury pain

 Treatments for acute and chronic pain may focus on relieving symptoms or treating the underlying condition, and can vary depending on the cause and severity of each patient's individual condition, as well as their overall health and medical history.
 The most successful pain treatment programs are those that are specifically tailored for each individual patient so that they can remain actively involved in their own recovery.
 Some of the most common treatments for chronic pain include:

 Over-the-counter anti-inflammatory medications are often the first treatment utilized to relieve chronic pain.
 A short course of pain medication may be the next logical choice.
 Mark will try to minimize pharmaceuticals by recommending appropriate alternative techniques whenever possible.
 Non-narcotic compounds, injections, and therapy.

-Injections are one of the most effective treatment options for pain management, as they block nerve signals to relieve pain and inflammation.
-These injections are administered directly into the affected area, along with a local anesthetic to relieve any potential discomfort, and may be composed of corticosteroids, wet needling, sclerosing solutions or other substances.
-Periodic injections many eliminate any need for "pills" and be a safer alternative treatment.
+Injections are one of the most effective treatment options for pain management, as they block nerve signals, relieve pain, and can reduce inflammation.
+These injections are administered directly into the affected area, region, or joint, along with a local anesthetic to relieve any potential discomfort, and may be composed of corticosteroids.
+Periodic injections many eliminate any need for "pills", potentially reduce medication intake, and be a safer alternative treatment.